-Location: %APPDATA%\Certara\Phoenix
+%APPDATA%\Certara\Phoenix

-Summary: Binary files that contain the settings found in the Preferences dialog (Edit > Preferences).
+Binary files that contain the settings found in the Preferences dialog (Edit > Preferences).
 They cannot be modified manually.
 They can only be modified by running an instance of Phoenix on the computer.
 After they are set by Phoenix, they can be distributed to other computers that have Phoenix installed.
+The files are only computer-specific in the areas of configuration files related to mapped drives.
+The items that can be configured are Autosave, SAS, NONMEM, R, Certara Integral, and Licensing.